How to Clean Hockey Equipment

-Today I’m partnering with Febreze to take a little break from my usual craft programming and tell you about another hobby that we have in our household – hockey!
+Today I’m partnering with Febreze to take a little break from my usual craft programming and tell you how to clean hockey equipment with one of their products.
 Yep, in this house of pom-pom crafts, pink walls, and a 3:1 ratio of females to males, we are also hockey fans thanks to my husband Ross!

 While I’ve been a lifelong crafter, Ross has been a lifelong hockey player.
 It was one of the first things that intrigued me about him when I first met him at college years ago – a hockey player who grew up in Dallas?
 Interesting!
 He played for the University of Pennsylvania club team throughout college, served on the team’s alumni board for many years, and now plays in a men’s league here in San Antonio 2 nights a week.